NijazK/NijazK.github.io/_posts/2022-08-01-QuantConnect.markdown

                                 self.Log("{0}: Submitted: {1}".format(self.Time, self.Transactions.GetOrderById(orderEvent.OrderId)))
                         if orderEvent.Status == OrderStatus.Filled:
                                 self.Log("{0}: Filled: {1}".format(self.Time, self.Transactions.GetOrderById(orderEvent.OrderId)))

+#### Example 3: Quarterly Portfolio Rebalance

+        class AddRemoveSecurityRegressionAlgorithm(QCAlgorithm):

+                def Initialize(self):
+                        '''Initialise the data and resolution required, as well as the cash and start-end dates for your algorithm.
+All algorithms must initialized.'''

+                        self.SetStartDate(2021,11,1)   #Set Start Date
+                        self.SetEndDate(2022,1,1)    #Set End Date
+                        self.SetCash(100000)           #Set Strategy Cash
+                        # Find more symbols here: http://quantconnect.com/data
+                        self.AddEquity("NVO")
+                        self.AddEquity("MSFT")
+                        self.AddEquity("ABNB")
+                        self.AddEquity("HSY")

+                        self._lastAction = None

+We set the algorithm by instantiating the start and end dates, and the amount of capital the algorithm will work with.
+Also, the equities that will be added are as listed: "MSFT", "NVO", "ABNB", "HSY".

+    def OnData(self, data):
+        '''OnData event is the primary entry point for your algorithm.
+Each new data point will be pumped in here.''' if self._lastAction is not None and self._lastAction.date() == self.Time.date(): return

+        if not self.Portfolio.Invested:
+            self.SetHoldings("NVO", .02)
+            self.SetHoldings("MSFT", .01)
+            self.SetHoldings("ABNB", .05)
+            self.SetHoldings("HSY", .09)
+            self._lastAction = self.Time

+        if self.Time.weekday() == 1:
+            self.AddEquity("NVO")
+            self.AddEquity("MSFT")
+            self.AddEquity("ABNB")
+            self.AddEquity("HSY")
+            self._lastAction = self.Time

+        if self.Time.weekday() == 2:
+            self.AddEquity("NVO")
+            self.AddEquity("MSFT")
+            self.AddEquity("ABNB")
+            self.AddEquity("HSY")
+            self._lastAction = self.Time

+        if self.Time.weekday() == 3:
+            self.AddEquity("NVO")
+            self.AddEquity("MSFT")
+            self.AddEquity("ABNB")
+            self.AddEquity("HSY")
+            self._lastAction = self.Time

+        if self.Time.weekday() == 12:
+            self.RemoveSecurity("NVO")
+            self.RemoveSecurity("MSFT")
+            self.RemoveSecurity("ABNB")
+            self.RemoveSecurity("HSY")
+            self._lastAction = self.Time

+    def OnOrderEvent(self, orderEvent):
+        if orderEvent.Status == OrderStatus.Submitted:
+            self.Debug("{0}: Submitted: {1}".format(self.Time, self.Transactions.GetOrderById(orderEvent.OrderId)))
+        if orderEvent.Status == OrderStatus.Filled:
+            self.Debug("{0}: Filled: {1}".format(self.Time, self.Transactions.GetOrderById(orderEvent.OrderId)))

+This section deals with the time constarint of the algorithm.
+There are 5 "if" statements that make sure the algorithm goes through a quarter with certain assets then removes the securities at the end of the time constraint.
+The main framework for this algorithm is to have a trading schedule set to quarterly performing stocks.
+The stocks should consist of a mix of low volatile and high volatile stocks to properly hedge the trade.
+In doing so, the trader should consider the amount of additional capital invested as well to avoid higher losses.

 As we can see, there are a lot of different varieties of portfolios that can be created by using QuantConnect.
 If you should use one of these tests, you can trade live locally to maximize the CPU output (more parameters will use more data points which might restrict trade executions).